 Discounts are often available early.
 An open-ended plane ticket may give you a flexible return date option.
-Prepare a contingency plan to respond to sudden flight cancellations or schedule changes which is not uncommon amidst the COVID-19 pandemic.
+Prepare a contingency plan to respond to sudden flight cancellations or schedule changes.
+You also need to know about your checked baggage allowance, from the number of items you can take to weight limits, as well as the excess baggage charges.